 The signs of early miscarriage will depend on the gestation of your pregnancy.
 Most women, especially during early pregnancy, will experience miscarriage similar to a heavy period, with slightly more cramping and bleeding than usual.

 The following signs of early miscarriage may be related to other conditions less serious than a miscarriage.
 It’s best to see your care provider if any of these occur:

-It’s important remember to use sanitary pads not tampons during pregnancy, as these can lead to infection.
+It’s important to remember to use sanitary pads not tampons during pregnancy, as these can lead to infection.